ToCSharp/IAsyncWebBrowserClient/README.md

 **[AsyncChromeDriver](https://github.com/ToCSharp/AsyncChromeDriver)** is Chrome WebDriver and Chrome DevTools in one library.
 It connects directly to [Chrome DevTools](https://chromedevtools.github.io/devtools-protocol/) and is async from this connection.
 No need in chromedriver.exe.
 [NuGet](https://www.nuget.org/packages/AsyncChromeDriver/)

 **[AsyncFirefoxDriver](https://github.com/ToCSharp/AsyncWebDriver/tree/master/AsyncFirefoxDriver)** connects directly to Marionette and is async from this connection.
 No need in geckodriver.exe.
 [NuGet](https://www.nuget.org/packages/AsyncFirefoxDriver/)

+Look video of example of using Browser's Developer tools while using drivers: https://youtu.be/dNMuoeDmEME